 Application & Fee

 At your parent tour/interview, you will receive instructions on how to complete an online application.
-A check for the $75 application fee* should be mailed to the school at the time that the application is submitted.

 *The application fee may be waived for families applying for tuition assistance.
 Contact the admissions department for more information regarding fee waivers.